dheerajcoding/Email_dump_dashboard/README.md

-# Email Lead Sync Dashboard - Simple Version# Email Lead Sync Dashboard 📧
+# Email Lead Sync Dashboard 📧

-## 📋 What It DoesA full-stack MERN application that automatically fetches emails from a specified mailbox, extracts lead data from Excel attachments, and displays them in a real-time dashboard.
+A full-stack MERN application that automatically fetches emails from a specified mailbox, extracts lead data from Excel attachments, and displays them in a real-time dashboard.

+## 📋 What It Does